sriyogesh94/dcos-docs/1.9/networking/service-and-pod-networking.md

 In container networking, an application should be allocated its own network namespace and IP address;
 Mesos network isolators are responsible for providing backend support for this.
-When using the Docker containerizer, this translates to a Docker "user" network. <!-- I don't understand this part well enough to know if this is relevant for DC/OS --> You can name your container network in the `networks.container` parameter of your service definition.
-If yo udo not provide a name for your container network, it will have the default container network name, `DEFAULT NAME`. <!-- what is the default name? -->
+When using the Docker containerizer, this translates to a Docker "user" network.
+You can name your container network in the `networks.container` parameter of your service definition.
+If you do not provide a name for your container network, it will have the default container network name, `DEFAULT NAME`.

 ## `container/bridge` Networking

 Similar to `container` networking, an application should be allocated its own network namespace and IP address;
 Mesos CNI provides a special `mesos-bridge` that application containers are attached to.
-When using the Docker containerizer, this translates to the Docker "default bridge" network. <!-- same as above - what does this mean, and is it relevant to a DC/OS user? -->
+When using the Docker containerizer, this translates to the Docker "default bridge" network.

+Bridge mode networking allows you to map host ports to ports inside your containers.
+It is particularly useful if you are using a container image with fixed port assignments that you can't modify.

-*NOTE*: The UCR and Docker Containerizer support all network modes.
+**Note:**: The UCR and Docker Containerizer support all network modes.

 # Usage